Frankenstein (1931) starring Colin Clive, Boris Karloff

 - Elizabeth Lavenza (Mae Clarke): Dr. Frankenstein’s faithful fiancee.

-- Fritz (Dwight Frye): The cruel, and sadistic hunched backed criminal who works for Dr. Frankenstein.
+- Fritz (Dwight Frye, The Vampire Bat): The cruel, and sadistic hunched backed criminal who works for Dr. Frankenstein.

 - Baron Frankenstein (Frederick Kerr): A kind, foolish father who is oblivious to his son’s obsession.